Performance Scorecard

 We work across three states and 23 Native nations, so we are not truly of any one community.
 To do our work well, we seek to work in close consultation with organizations that are better positioned to make decisions related to communities.

-In 2023, 86% of our grants and program-related investments (PRIs) were made through community grant partners and to community-led efforts.
+In 2024, 15% of our grants and program-related investments (PRIs) were made through community grant partners and 43% supported community-led efforts.
 In the past few years, we have upped our commitment to working with partners to share more power in our grantmaking and work in deeper partnership with communities.
 We do this in two ways: by supporting work through our regular grantmaking that is shaped and driven by people from the communities affected by those efforts; and through grantmaking partnerships in which other organizations regrant Bush funding.

 What’s next

-This measure is a tricky one for us and we are working to get better on our definition and how we track it.
+This measure is a tricky one, and we are working to get better on how we define and track this.

 Support Native people and Native nations